 The final presidential debate of 2020 posed a substantial contrast from its predecessor and caused viewers to perform additional research once it concluded.
 Over the course of the evening, the trending topics varied, but Google Trends highlighted the main issues as unemployment, wages, and health care.
-You can see how frequently key issues are searched in real-time here.

 The first 2020 presidential debate occurred on Sept.
 22 and covered topics such as Trump and Biden’s records, the Supreme Court, COVID-19, the economy, the integrity of the election, race and violence in cities.
 Pundits described it as the “worst presidential debate I’ve ever seen” and a “hot mess inside a dumpster fire inside a train wreck.”
 The Oct.
 22 debate was quite the opposite with one pundit calling Trump “much more disciplined.”